 Abramson Cancer Center of the University of Pennsylvania

 These questions are things you may want to ask about when visiting your doctor.
-Not every question will apply to you, nor may you want to know the answers to all of them up front.
-They are meant to be food for thought when thinking of questions to ask your doctor, either at the initial visit or further along in treatment.
+Not every question will apply to you, and you may not want to know the answers to all of them at your first visit.
+They are meant to be food for thought when making a list of questions to ask your doctor, either at the initial visit or further along in treatment.

 Questions to ask when making an appointment: